PrimaveraDeveloper/lithium/howto/howto-add-complex-actions.md

 You can review the action route by inspecting the `Route` property in the properties window.

-> The Service Designer allows further customization of this route via the following properties: Add `Action to Route`, `Route Prefix`, and `Route Suffix`.
+> The Service Designer allows further customization of this route (see `Route Prefix`, `Route Suffix`, etc.).
 Furthermore, the `Binding` property of the action parameters also has affect in the action route.

 ## Generated Code